lagiordano/craft-corner-frontend/README.md

 # Craft Corner

-Craft Corner is a React application where users share, save, and organise their favourite craft projects.
+Craft Corner is a React application where users can share, save, and organise their favourite craft projects.
 You can find the code for Craft Corner's backend [here](https://github.com/lagiordano/craft-corner-backend), built with Ruby on Rails.

 ## Installation